dpshelio/Sunpy--Solar-Synoptic-Map/README.md

 # Sunpy--Solar-Synoptic-Map

-The purpose of this project is to achieve solar synoptics maps of the sun.
+The purpose of this project is to achieve synoptics maps of the sun.

 ---